 Our Geography taxonomy includes Geo Ontology which defines additional classes and properties useful in describing geopolitical concepts.
-If you are working with a taxonomy where no special classes were defined, you would leave the default value for type as “Concept”.
-In our example, there are specialized subclasses of Concept.
-Click on the Geo Concept in the type tree to expand it and see additional types (classes) available to you.
-These classes have been defined in the Geo Ontology used by this taxonomy, Because you’re adding a city, pick City from the type tree.
+If you are working with a taxonomy for no special classes were defined, you would leave the default value for type as “Concept”.
+In our example, because you’re adding a city and a City type has been defined in the Geo Ontology, pick City from the type tree.

-The ID is the internal identifier used by EDG to track the concept.
+The Identifier is the internal ID used by EDG to track the concept.
 (Because SKOS is based on the W3C RDF standard, this ID is a URI.)
 Advanced users sometimes have reasons to customize this, but you can’t go wrong by just leaving the default value that appears.
 Click the OK button to create the new concept.

-EDG will add Busan as a new child of Republic of Korea on the Taxonomy Concepts Panel.
+EDG will add Busan as a new child of Republic of Korea on the Concept Hierarchy Panel.

 For more descriptive properties, EDG includes rich text formatting controls.
 Give Busan a definition of “Largest city after Seoul”, then select the word “Largest” with your cursor and click the I button to set it in italics.
 You can also create a link to a concept representing Seoul concept.
 Just click on and start typing “Seoul”, then pick it from the drop down.
 This will insert a link to Seoul.